 We all need some sort of approval process.
 Even when we say we don’t because “we trust each other”.
 As a general rule, our industry has to internalize that review and approval are important.
 They are not about control.
 Nor are they about a lack of trust.
 They’re simply there because more brains add up to better results, more pairs of eyes add up to flawless content, and more types of expertise add up to progress.

 Avoiding approval processes is a big no-no. It makes social media management a minefield.
-There are two scenarios with which a lack of an approval process can end.
+There are two scenarios in which a lack of an approval process can end.

 Best case scenario, the content team simply doesn’t see any progress.
 No feedback means no improvements.
 In the dynamic world of social media, you do not want to stand still.